Positive Behavior Intervention & Support (PBIS)

 PBIS is NOT a curriculum, intervention, or practice, but IS a decision making framework that guides selection, integration, and implementation of the best evidence-based academic and behavioral practices for improving important academic and social behavior outcomes for all students.

-School-wide Positive Behavioral Interventions and Supports is nationally recognized and implemented in over 22,000 schools in all 50 states.
+School-wide Positive Behavioral Interventions and Supports is nationally recognized and implemented in over 27,000 schools across the United States.